automategreen/www/sensorhub/faq.md

 ### Do you charge a fee for the service?

-> The Automate Green Standard plan is FREE when you own a Sensor Hub.
+> The Automate Green Standard plan is **FREE** when you own a Sensor Hub.
 If you pre-order a hub, you will also have access to the free Automate Green Standard plan at the time you place your order.
 Pricing for advanced plans can be found [here](/signup/).
+>
+> The Mobile 3G Model model requires a monthly data plan.
+The data plan cost **$6** per month per Mobile Hub.
+Currently this is only available in the United States.

 ### What if my question is not listed here?